eaamankwah/Microsoft-AI-School/README.md

 04 - Polynomial Regression: Analyzing internet traffic over the course of the day.

 05 - Logistic Regression: Predicting the Outcome of a Final Football Match.

+06 - Support Vector Machine: Categorizing which type of tree a new specimen belongs to.